 All five Pennington children have worked for the paper at one time or another.
 Today the paper is headed by two of them, Clayton and Kate.
 M.A.D. employs 11 staff on site, plus Lita Solis-Cohen in Pennsylvania, and a fleet of freelance reporters and columnists.

 M.A.D. continues to be a must-read for those who are serious about the antiques market, particularly Americana.
 There is no other publication quite like it, with its reports on shows, auctions, and other market news from across the United States and Canada and a long-running column on the London market.
-Regular columnists and staff write The Young Collector, Computer Column, Antique Jewelry & Gemology, Exhibitions, Books Received, Auction Prices Realized (snippets of auction results), and a monthly profile of successful dealers, In the Trade.
+Regular columnists and staff write The Young Collector, Antique Jewelry & Gemology, Exhibitions, Books Received, and Auction Prices Realized (snippets of auction results).
 The Meeting Place features letters to the editor, club and association news, obituaries, and more.

 Maine Antique Digest is published monthly in newsprint and digital formats.
 Subscriptions are $43 a year.